Orpere/terraform-variables/README.md

   3) keep sensitive data as keys and passwords out of code control systems as Github
   4) populate other variables in the terraform configuration

+**Variables can have the follow optional attributes between {}:**

+1) Description - human readable text describing the value
+2) type - string,list,map (if omitted is taken ad default)
+3) default - sets the var as default

 example : **variables.tf**

 ```terraform